 The image of Pakistan has been a prominent subject in the political discourse of Bollywood cinema and it is the multifaceted and multilayered representation of this image that contributes to the molding of popular consciousness and the making of nationalist identity in the cinematic narratives of Hindi films.
 In Hindi films like Roja (Rose, 1992), Border (1997), Sarfarosh (Fervor, 1999), Refugee (2000), Pukar (Call, 2000), Gadar (Revolt: A Love Story, 2001), LOC (2003), Veer Zara (2004), Main Hoon Naa (Don’t Worry, I’m Here, 2004), Kya Dilli Kya Lahore (What Delhi What Lahore, 2014), Bajrangi Bhaijan (Bajrangi Brother, 2015), Phantom (2015), the notion of Pakistan has been compared and contrasted in a dialectic mode ranging from it being a warring and a terrorist state to celebrating the glorious cultural legacies and people to people contact that India shares with it.
 Moreover, beyond the statist imaginary, the very popularity of Pakistani artist like Rahat Fateh Ali Khan and Atif Aslam tend to challenge and critique the very foundations of the belief that Pakistan is an adversary of India.
 However, in the subtext of this dialectics, it must be understood as to how the enemy image of Pakistan gets accented in the dominant filmic discourse.

 Similarly, these narratives have also been crucial in shaping the image of India in Pakistan.
 Bollywood movies enjoy a lot of popularity in Pakistan.
 According to a newspaper report published in The Times of India, about 50 Indian films release in Pakistan every year.
 The popular ones earn up to 4-5 crores.
 These movies play a crucial role in shaping the popular imagination with regard to India in Pakistan.
 Pakistan also has an indigenous film industry which produces cinemas that tries to portray India though not always like the usual narratives of Bollywood.
-This in turn offers wide ranging and contrasting viewpoints to people in Pakistan.
-Movie such as Waar (2013), Ramchand Pakistani (2008), Alpha Bravo Charlie (1998), Laaj (2003), Angar Wadi (1994), etc. provide a different perspective, but they all end up showing India as an enemy state.
+This, in turn, offers wide-ranging and contrasting viewpoints to people in Pakistan.
+Movies such as Waar (2013), Ramchand Pakistani (2008), Alpha Bravo Charlie (1998), Laaj (2003), Angar Wadi (1994), etc. provide a different perspective, but they all end up showing India as an enemy state.
 Such an image of India is also supported by state and non-state actors in Pakistan.
-The perpetuation of animosity between both the countries is the sole agenda for certain narrow interest groups.
-Thus, such negative portrayal of India also has some backing in Pakistan.
+The perpetuation of animosity between both countries is the sole agenda for certain narrow interest groups.
+Thus, such a negative portrayal of India also has some backing in Pakistan.

-There are factors beyond state centric approach that affect the imagination of bilateral relation between countries.
-In case of India and Pakistan, filmic narrative is one such factor.
-Close analysis of this perspective provides us a unique vantage point in order to understand India- Pakistan relations.
+There are factors beyond state-centric approach that affect the imagination of bilateral relation between countries.
+In the case of India and Pakistan, filmic narrative is one such factor.
+Close analysis of this perspective provides us with a unique vantage point in order to understand India- Pakistan relations.